Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 Q. Have there ever been times when your father suggested you to take up commercial films along with the path-breaking cinema that you take up, like how he has balanced it?

-A. I feel we are two different kind of actors.
+A. I feel we are two different kinds of actors.
 He has done almost 400 films.
 The kind of stuff he does and the risks he takes are definitely higher than mine.
 I think that security has come with many years of taking risks and experiencing highs and lows.

 On the other hand, I am a lot more paranoid and feel every film of mine has to be amazing.
 I try to find great content and then make it as commercial as possible.
 When I heard 'Charlie', I thought of it as a very indie film.
 A lot of directors came on board but we just couldn't find the right guy.
-Finally, Martin came on board and it was he who added a lot of color to the film.
+Finally, Martin came on board and it was he who added a lot of colour to the film.

 You can give me content and we will pitch it as big as we can.
 I don't know how to work this backwards.
 I can't take up a full commercial film and then add art to it.
-Having said that, if a great commercial film comes my way and it's strong on content, I will do it.
+Having said that, if a great commercial film comes my way, and it's strong on content, I will do it.

 I don't think my father will ever act with me (laughs).
 He says it's nice that we have different identities.